ratnesh-12/Decision-Making-Statements/README.md

 Theory:<br>
 This program checks if the input character matches any of the vowels (`a, e, i, o, u`) either in lowercase or uppercase.
 If it matches, it is a vowel; otherwise, it is treated as a consonant.
 Useful for understanding character comparisons and conditionals.

+# Conclusion:
+These programs use switch-case and conditionals in C++ to build interactive logic-based solutions, enhancing control flow understanding and user input handling.